Arista (honor society)

 Arista is the New York City public school variant name for chapters of the National Honor Society (NHS).
 Arista began in 1921 and remained independent and active through the 1980s when nearly all schools converted into NHS chapters to avoid confusion on college applications.
 However, some chapters are still active as local honor societies and are not affiliated with the NHS.

 History

 Arista began in 1921 in New York City public high and junior high schools as a variant of the National Honor Society (NHS).
 It remained independent and active through the 1980s when nearly all schools converted into NHS chapters, avoiding confusion on college applications.

 As of 2018, several New York City high schools have Arista chapters.
 At least one chapter, upon discovering that they had been following the original Arista constitution and could not practically come into compliance with the NHS charter, chose to drop membership in the National Honor Society and continue as an independent Arista chapter.

-Aristia also has a junior honor society division that recognizes seventh and eighth-grade students.
+Arista also has a junior honor society division that recognizes seventh and eighth-grade students.